Emitecaps/Project3-Fintech/README.md

 The most unique thing about VGG19 is that instead of having a large number of hyper-parameters they focused on having convolution layers of 3x3 filter with stride 1 and always used the same padding and maxpool layer of 2x2 filter of stride 2.

-In the 1st attempt to create NFTs, I had fun playimg with the generative arts code inputting different shapes, colors & background colors.
+In the 1st attempt to create NFTs, I had fun playing with the generative arts code inputting different shapes, colors & background colors.

 The 2nd time around, I used CNN which is a version of deep learning pre trained model which has 19 layers which are the weights.
 An image & a background image were merged together to create a unique image.
 As the process is happening, images go through a loss-best loss and generate 10 of the same merged images.
 They get more granier towards the end.